Learning Objectives Self-Check

 The chart below shows the percent of consumption different sectors of use are responsible for.
+As noted above, very little is used domestically and in the public supply (around 13% combined).
+(Note that irrigating lawns and watering gardens at home counts as domestic use, not irrigation.)
 You may be surprised by some of this, in particular that thermoelectric cooling is the single biggest user of total water in the U.S. (Keep in mind that about 50 billion gallons of salt water are used for thermoelectric power, so irrigation is the biggest single freshwater user in the U.S.).
-Thermoelectic cooling just refers to cooling towers.
+Thermoelectric cooling just refers to cooling towers.
 Have you ever noticed that power plants are always located near a body of water?
 That is because the electricity generation process generates a LOT of waste heat.
 (Recall that power plants are generally 30% - 40% efficient, and so waste a lot of heat).
 Without constant cooling by a local water source, the plants would overheat.

 Okay, now you have an idea of what water scarcity is, and know different ways that human activity moves a lot of water in and out of different parts of the water cycle.
 You've also seen some indication of global water contamination issues.
 If you want to learn about some evidence of water scarcity, read through the suggested reading below.